JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 In Luxor, a path is something that you manipulate by calling functions that control Cairo's path-drawing engine.
 There isn't a Luxor struct or datatype that contains or maintains a path (although see below).
-Luxor/Cairo keeps track of the current path, the current point, and the current graphics state, in response to the functions you call.
+Cairo keeps track of the current path, the current point, and the current graphics state, in response to the functions you call.

-A path contains one or more sequences of straight lines and Bézier curves.
+A path can contain one or more sequences of straight lines and Bézier curves.
 There's always a single active path.
 It starts off being empty.

-In the following figure, the following function creates a single path consisting of three separate shapes - a line, a rectangular box, and a circle:
+The following figure was drawn using this function, which creates a single path consisting of three separate shapes - a line, a rectangular box, and a circle: